- Essays··7 min read

 The capex is real.
 The NPV is fiction.

-A trillion dollars of compute spend is the most concrete thing in technology right now.
+$1 trillion of compute spend is the most concrete thing in technology right now.
 The return it is meant to justify is the most fictional.
 The capex is real; the NPV is a guess dressed as a forecast.

 ai-capexnet-present-valuehyperscalerscircular-financingRead